AI Assistants to the Rescue: How AI Will Supercharge Product Managers

 AI Product Discovery Tools to the Rescue

-Lots of startups are already working on AI tools specifically designed to help with the product discovery process.
+Lots of startups are already working on Artificial Intelligence Tools specifically designed to help with the product discovery process.
 I’ve been keeping an eye on a few in particular that could really change the game for PMs.

 Anthropic’s Claude is an AI assistant created to be helpful, harmless, and honest.
 PMs can have natural conversations with Claude to get insights into customer sentiment, new opportunities based on market research, and more.
 Since it’s based on constitutional AI, you know the information it provides will be trusted.